-Almost every VPN provider in the industry uses the same encryption and Mozilla VPN is no different.
-The VPN shields its customers’ data with the industry-standard 256-bit AES encryption.
+Almost every VPN provider in the industry uses the same encryption, and Mozilla VPN is no different.
+The VPN shields its customers’ data with industry-standard 256-bit AES encryption.

 The company says that this protocol makes its VPN servers a lot faster and more secure than the services using more common VPN protocols like OpenVPN.
-While that might be true, emphasis on might, having several options to choose from would’ve been a great feature as well.
+While that might be true, emphasis on might, and have several options to choose from would’ve been a great feature as well.

 Assessing what the VPN has in terms of security isn’t the only thing we do to ensure its credibility.
 There are other tests we perform as we dig deeper into the matter:

 This part doesn’t only target VPN but any application we wish to download on our devices.
 No matter what source hosts the application, users should always check and test the app’s installer before setting it up on their platforms.

 Anyone can pose as official app, especially experienced hackers who want to get a hold of their targets’ data.
 Even the Google Play Store and iOS App Store might have apps of the sort.